wikimedia/operations-debs-trafficserver/doc/admin-guide/files/records.config.en.rst

    for Debug() messages only.
 Set to 2 to enable for all messages.

 .. ts:cv:: CONFIG proxy.config.diags.debug.enabled INT 0
+   :reloadable:

-   Enables logging for diagnostic messages whose log level is `diag` or `debug`.
+   When set to 1, enables logging for diagnostic messages whose log level is `diag` or `debug`.

+   When set to 2, interprets the :ts:cv:`proxy.config.diags.debug.client_ip` setting determine whether diagnostic messages are logged.

+.. ts:cv:: CONFIG proxy.config.diags.debug.client_ip STRING NULL

+   if :ts:cv:`proxy.config.diags.debug.enabled` is set to 2, this value is tested against the source IP of the incoming connection.
+If there is a match, all the diagnostic messages for that connection and the related outgoing connection will be logged.

-.. ts:cv:: CONFIG proxy.config.diags.debug.tags STRING http.*|dns.*
+.. ts:cv:: CONFIG proxy.config.diags.debug.tags STRING http|dns

    Each |TS| `diag` and `debug` level message is annotated with a subsytem tag.
-   This configuration contains a regular expression that filters the messages based on the tag.
+This configuration contains an anchored regular expression that filters the messages based on the tag.
+The expressions are prefix matched which creates an implicit ``.*`` at the end.
+Therefore the default value ``http|dns`` will match tags such as ``http``, ``http_hdrs``, ``dns``, and ``dns_recv``.

    Some commonly used debug tags are:

    ============  =====================================================
    Tag           Subsytem usage